-The following researchers will receive a $50,000, two-year research grant funded and administered by the ACPMP Research Foundation through our Research Grant Program:
+The following researchers received a $50,000, two-year research grant funded and administered by the ACPMP Research Foundation through our Research Grant Program:

 2nd Cycle: